Office of University Compliance

 1. Editorial revisions will be completed by University Compliance.

-2. Non-substantive revisions will be completed by University Compliance after notifying the University Senior Policy Council.
+2. Non-substantive revisions will be completed by University Compliance, who will notify the University Senior Policy Council.

 3. Substantive revisions must follow the same review and approval process as a new policy.